 - remove the need for handling and storing a physical paper prescription

 - support digital health services such as telehealth services to ensure continuity of patient care.

 To support the legislative changes, technical upgrades have been made to ensure safe, secure and seamless transmission of information of electronic prescriptions between prescribing and dispensing clinical software and to PBS payment systems.
 Roll out of electronic prescriptions started in mid-2020.
 As of April 2021 over 6.5 million original and repeat electronic prescriptions have been issued.

 Once in place, two models will be available to support electronic prescription; Token and Active Script List.
 More information about the models including FAQs, eLearning courses and toolkits have been prepared by the Australian Digital Health Agency for prescribers and for pharmacists.

 The Department of Health has prepared general information about the electronic prescribing initiative.

 Image based supply of medicines

-Under the Australian Government’s National Health Plan for COVID-19, and prior to the national roll-out of electronic prescribing, a special arrangement has been made that helps make the supply of medicine more convenient and effective following a telehealth consultation.
+Under the Australian Government’s National Health Plan for COVID-19, a special arrangement has been made that helps make the supply of medicine more convenient and effective following a telehealth consultation.

 The special arrangement allows a prescriber to make a copy or an image of a paper prescription as part of a telehealth consultation.
 With the patients permission the prescriber may forward the copy or image of the prescription to the patient’s pharmacy of choice.
 The pharmacist can supply PBS medicines based on the copy or image of the prescription, and are able to make a PBS claim from the copy or image.